bobtfish/AWSnycast/README.md

 # WARNING

-master is currently *highly* unstable.

-If you're crazy enough to want to use this, please use release version 0.0.8
+Please use release version 0.0.8 rather than master.

 # NAT